Help Florida Oceanographic Society keep our local beaches clean!

 - Select the beach or causeway your cleaning up

-- Note: Florida Oceanographic has adopted Stuart Beach, Waveland Beach, Jensen Beach, Jensen Causeway Park and Stuart Causeway
+- Note: Florida Oceanographic has adopted Stuart Beach, Waveland Beach, Jensen Beach, Jensen Causeway Park, Stuart Causeway, Santa Lucea Beach, Fletcher Beach, Clifton S. Perry Beach and Bathtub Reef Beach

 Select "Florida Oceanographic Society" as the organization